yabellini/learninglearnr/content/home/about.md

 widget: about

 # Activate this widget? true/false
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 100

-title: Biography
+title: Sobre mi

 # Choose the user profile to display
 # This should be the username (folder name) of a profile in your `content/authors/` folder.